 - Build a chatbot that can ask HR-related questions: Yes, I know your HR team can do that, but will it have the same effect?
 Show your employees you value privacy with a chatbot that can unbiasedly answer their doubts.
 As surprising as it might seem, 64% of employees say they’d trust an AI chatbot more than their own manager.

-Improve your work culture with AI
+Improve your work culture and Employee Retention rate with AI

 Inbenta’s employee interaction platform uses AI to understand search queries and demands from your internal and external collaborators.